sfleischman105/sfleischman105.github.io/_posts/2018-2-11-turtles-why-rust.md

 followed by Python, C, and C++.
 Each language flung me into a new world of programming idioms, each filled with their own insights and alternate ways to *pull out your hair*.
 Java is like pulling hairs out with a needle-node plier: a tad excessive (can't I just use pliers?), but it usually works.
 Python is like waving a magic wand over your hair *and somehow it disappears*.
-The equivalent to using a knife to pull out your hair would be C. It's *fast*, and my god you can cut any hair you want, but every other cut **_somehow takes off a chunk of your skin with it._**
+Attempting to use this magic over any large portion of the body will leave you with thoughts of _"Where did my arm go?"_ The equivalent to using a knife to pull out your hair would be C. It's *fast*, and my god you can cut any hair you want, but every other cut **_somehow takes off a chunk of your skin with it._**
 C++ is like C, but with a chainsaw.